 The kitchen adjoins the living room; it is decorated in Farrow and Ball colours, and has limed oak units, an electric cooker with ceramic hob, fridge freezer, microwave and a dishwasher.
 There is a washer dryer concealed in a small utility area next to the downstairs shower room.

 The dining room, which was designed and built in 2001, is decorated in Farrow and Ball colours and is furnished with a large Laura Ashley oak table with chairs for five.
 The windows give superb uninterrupted views of the Old Man of Coniston and the surrounding peaks.

 Outside there is a picnic table on the terrace for outdoor meals.
 There is also a seating area to the front of the cottage next to a raised lawn and to the side, a cottage garden planted with roses, shrubs, bulbs and perennials.

 Upstairs there are three bedrooms and a spacious tiled bathroom with a power shower over the bath.
 It is possible to see the Old Man and the fells whilst taking a bath!

 The double bedroom is comfortably furnished with duvet, patchwork quilt and plenty of drawer space.

-The twin bedroom also has duvets, patchwork quilts, chest of drawers, wardrobe, two wall cupboards and the original cast iron fireplace.
+The twin bedroom also has duvets, quilts, chest of drawers, wardrobe, two wall cupboards and the original cast iron fireplace.
 Each bedroom has white iron bedsteads with luxury pocket sprung mattresses, window seats, sash windows and fully fitted carpet.
-The single bedroom is furnished with a pine bed with duvet, patchwork quilt, wardrobe and linen chest.
+The single bedroom is furnished with a pine bed, duvet, patchwork quilt, wardrobe and linen chest.
 There are more internal photos of the cottage on the gallery page.